jneander/jneander.dev/README.md

 ## Publishing

-To publish all content, use the `rake publish` task.
-This will run all specs in the project, rebuild all files, then upload them to the desired Amazon S3 bucket.
-If any specs fail, or if the content does not successfully rebuild, the upload to Amazon will not begin.
+To publish all content, commit and push to GitHub.
+CI will run all specs in the project, rebuild all files, then serve them.
+If any specs fail, or if the content does not successfully rebuild, the new version of the site will not deploy.

 ## Commands